 There are five main ways consumers defraud insurance companies:

 - Applying for a policy.
 The application has material lies or omissions, such as those that would lower premiums.
-And the insurer grants the policy based on this application.
+The insurer grants the policy based on this application.
 “Material” means important or relevant to the policy.

 - Making a claim for a loss or injury.
 A fraudulent claim contains false material information, or it withholds material information.